-Systems Theory and Audio Feedback
+Systems Theory & Audio Feedback

 - Feedback cycles show tendencies.